pkivolowitz/asm_book/section_1/regs/ldr.md

     ldp    x0, x1, [sp]
 ```

 loads a *pair* of registers from RAM at the address specified by the stack pointer.
+Any `x` register could also have been used, the `sp` is shown here to demonstrate that it too can be used.

+What goes inside the `[]` is always a pointer so must be a 64 bit wide animal such as any `x` register or the stack *pointer*.

 ## Offsets